restqa/http-mock-plugin/README.md

     console.log('Server running on port 3000')
   })
 ```

+> ⚠️ Important! you need to use environement variable to manage your external HTTP request urls.
+The http-mock-plugin will override the selected environement variable accordingly.

 In your existing `.restqa.yml` under plugins in the local environment section, add the following: